Chris Quinn: Coaching career

-On October 28, 2013, Quinn was hired by Northwestern coach Chris Collins to serve as the team’s new director of player development.
+On October 28, 2013, Quinn was hired by Northwestern coach Chris Collins to serve as the team's new director of player development.

 On September 17, 2014, Quinn was hired as an assistant coach by the NBA team that originally signed him as a player, the Miami Heat.

-On March 26, 2022, Heat head coach Erik Spoelstra would miss the game against the Brooklyn Nets, which was announced only hours before the game.
-Quinn was tapped to fill in.
+On March 26, 2022, Heat head coach Erik Spoelstra missed a regular season game against the Brooklyn Nets, which was announced only hours before the game.
+Quinn filled in on short notice.
 He said he would follow Spoelstra's coaching style: "I’m not rewriting the book by any means.
 We have a system and culture in place."
 It was the first time Quinn ever exercised the duties of the head coach.
 Team captain Udonis Haslem said of Quinn, "When you listen to Quinny, you’re hearing Spo.
 It’s the same message."
 Haslem added, "He has the knowledge, the experience, the relationship with the players.
 He has every base covered when you talk about checking the boxes to have the ability to be a successful head coach.”
-When asked who would take over from Quinn if he were ejected from the game, Quinn said it would be Malik Allen, then Caron Butler.

-On April 3, 2022, Spoelstra entered team health and safety protocols, and Quinn once again served as substitute head coach for the Heat, which was Kyle Lowry's first game against his previous team, the Toronto Raptors.
-It was Quinn's first win as a head coach, and it was the first time a substitute head coach won a game when Spoelstra was absent.
-Quinn lost the earlier game against Brooklyn, while Dan Craig, who filled in for Spoelstra in 2018 and 2019, lost both games against Indiana Pacers and the Boston Celtics respectively.
+On April 3, 2022, Spoelstra entered team health and safety protocols.
+Quinn once again served as substitute head coach for the Heat, which was Kyle Lowry's first game against his previous team, the Toronto Raptors.
+It was Quinn's first win as a head coach, and the first time an acting head coach won a game when Spoelstra was absent.
+Quinn posted a 2–1 overall record as acting head coach in 2021–22.

+During Quinn's time in Miami, the team has finished .500 or above in 8 out of 10 seasons.
+The Heat have made two trips to the NBA Finals (2020 and 2023) and made another appearance in the Eastern Conference Finals in the 2022 Playoffs.

+Over the past few offseasons, Quinn has garnered interest around the league and interviewed for multiple head coach openings.
+In ESPN's annual article that identifies the next potential NBA head coaches, Quinn was described and profiled as, "a point guard's point guard who has excelled at every task en route to the lead assistant's chair in Miami.
+Ask Heat insiders who most embodies the team's culture, and Quinn is commonly the answer (one league source affectionately referred to Quinn as Spoelstra's "mini-me" for his temperament and organizational skills).
+He's an emotionally stable leader who inspires confidence in players, as revealed when he filled in for Spoelstra as head coach for a stint in March and April.
+Quinn received his first interview for a head-coach job with Indiana in 2020, while Washington gave him a look in 2021."